New Releases

 ATI Remote Wonder II N/A remote.basic

-X10 Digimax 210/TH10 Thermostat N/A sensor.basic Thermostat data is converted to four sensor.basic messages - two temperatures (current temperature and the thermostat setpoint) and two inputs (one each to represent the demand for heating and cooling)
+X10 Digimax 210/TH10 Thermostat N/A sensor.basic Thermostat data is converted to three sensor.basic messages - two temperatures (current temperature and the thermostat setpoint) and an output representing the demand for heating or cooling

 RFX Sensor N/A sensor.basic Sensor data is sent in up to three sensor.basic messages - the current temperature, the sensor battery voltage and the measured sensor value.
 The type of the sensor (temperature, humidity, barometer) must be set in the configuration program.